splanck/vush/docs/vushdoc.md

 When invoked without a script file, commands from `~/.vushrc` are executed before the first prompt if that file exists.
 If the `ENV` environment variable is set, its file is processed afterwards.
+The `set -p` option suppresses both files when enabled.

 ## Options